akshayram1/Scholership_website/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/4b61abdb-89d5-452e-b82b-07ee20391401) and click on Share -> Publish.
+You can deploy this project using platforms like Netlify or Vercel.

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Yes, you can deploy this project under your own domain using platforms like Netlify.
+Visit their docs for more details: [Custom domains](https://docs.netlify.com/domains/custom-domains/)
 # Scholership_website